lioumens/UW-SGSA-Website/website.md

 for students.
 Github offers free hosting under their domain name with each repository you make.
 Netlify is also a great option [recommended by blogdown developers](https://bookdown.org/yihui/blogdown/deployment.html#fnref30).

+> Remark: If you're already worried about rankings in search results, don't worry.
+Sites like `github.io` and `myname.me` are non-traditional top level domain names (`.edu`, `.com`, `.org`), but search engines will treat them all the same.
+There is not "priority" given to one top-level domain over another.
+In fact, more and more top level domains are popping up (`.guru`, `.tech`, `.info`), and they are often times cheaper than their (`.com`) counterparts.
+Sometimes $.99 a year.
+The primary ranking method is still "usefulness to users" (PageRank), so if you're page is linked to a lot by others, it will appear higher in the rankings.
+The only disadvantage is often the lay-person's association with non-traditional domain names.
+Since `.com` is so common, it's seen often perceived as "better".
+See [Google's handling of top level domains](https://webmasters.googleblog.com/2015/07/googles-handling-of-new-top-level.html) for more detail.

 ### Version Control: Git, SVN, Mercurial